Prugna21/memoQ/README.md

 ## About

-memoQ is a powerful CAT tool designed to streamline translation and localization workflows.
-This repository offers tools and tips to extend memoQ’s capabilities and improve your productivity.
+memoQ is a powerful CAT tool designed to streamline translation and localisation workflows.
+This repository offers tools and tips to extend memoQ’s capabilities and improve productivity.

 ---